cjaitej/SpendWise/README.md

 ---

+## Why SpendWise?

+In today's digital world, people make payments through multiple platforms such as Paytm, PhonePe, Google Pay, banking applications, credit cards, and other UPI services.
+As transactions are spread across different apps and accounts, it becomes difficult to track expenses and gain a complete understanding of personal spending habits.

+SpendWise addresses this challenge by automatically extracting transaction details from SMS notifications and consolidating them into a single, unified dashboard.
+Users no longer need to switch between multiple applications or manually record expenses.
+By bringing all transactions together in one place, SpendWise provides a clear overview of spending patterns, helps identify unnecessary expenses, and enables smarter financial decisions.

+---

 ## 📖 What is SpendWise?

-SpendWise is a personal finance management application that automatically tracks expenses from transaction SMS messages and converts them into meaningful financial insights.
+SpendWise is an AI-powered personal finance management application that automatically tracks expenses from transaction SMS messages and transforms them into meaningful financial insights.

-Unlike traditional expense trackers that rely on manual data entry and rule-based parsing, SpendWise leverages a **TinyBERT-based Named Entity Recognition (NER) model** to understand transaction SMS messages and convert them into structured financial records.
+Unlike traditional expense trackers that rely on manual data entry or rule-based SMS parsing, SpendWise leverages a **TinyBERT-based Named Entity Recognition (NER) model** to intelligently understand transaction messages and convert them into structured financial records.

-Instead of manually entering every expense, SpendWise intelligently extracts transaction details from bank and UPI messages, categorizes spending, and provides visual analytics to help users better understand their financial habits.
+The application automatically extracts key information such as transaction amount, merchant name, payment method, and account details from bank and UPI messages.
+These transactions are then categorized and visualized through interactive analytics, allowing users to better understand their financial behavior.

-Whether you're monitoring daily expenses, managing budgets, or reviewing spending trends, SpendWise simplifies the entire process.
+Whether you're monitoring daily expenses, managing budgets, identifying spending trends, or reviewing monthly financial activity, SpendWise simplifies personal finance management by bringing all your transactions into a single platform.

 ---